winblues/web/main/content/posts/normal-linux-distro.md

 In my mind, the goals of `bootc` and [NixOS](https://nixos.org/) are not too dissimilar: declarative builds and atomic deployments of Linux systems.
 I run a few NixOS machines in my homelab and I love Nix for what it brings to the server world.
 But if I were setting up a desktop computer for a friend or my parents I certainly would not choose NixOS.
 I'd choose Bazzite or Fedora Silverblue or any of the many `bootc` images out there.

 Fans of NixOS can rightly point out that Nix gives you unmatched power and control.
 But it also requires you to learn the intricacies of a domain-specific functional programming language.
-Not to say that the knowledge you gain in mastering Nix is not valuable, but its value is largely self-contained within the Nix ecosystem.
+Not to say that the knowledge you gain in mastering Nix is not valuable, but much of its value is self-contained within the Nix ecosystem.

 In contrast, bootc-based systems build on a different foundation: OCI containers.
 If you understand Dockerfiles or podman, you will kind of already get it.
 And what you learn by creating and maintaining a bootc image applies directly to containerized infrastructure elsewhere.